General Information About the Pennsylvania Academy of Family Physicians and Foundation

 The PAFP is unified with the American Academy of Family Physicians (AAFP).
 Members of the PAFP are automatically members of the AAFP, and vice versa.

-Assemblies: PAFP assemblies include the Student Assembly, Resident Assembly and Assembly of Family Practice Residency Program Directors and Family Practice Department Chairs.
-Each year, elections are held to appoint leaders to best represent the individual constituencies for the coming year at both state and national conferences.
-The assemblies also submit resolutions to be considered by the PAFP House of Delegates at the Annual Business Meeting, held in concert with spring cluster.
+Assemblies: PAFP assemblies include the Student Assembly, Resident Assembly and Assembly of Family Medicine Residency Program Directors and Family Medicine Department Chairs.
+Each year, elections are held to appoint leaders to best represent the individual constituencies for the coming year at both state and national level.

 All committees, commissions and assemblies are staffed by at least one PAFP employee to serve the needs of that particular group.

-Annual Business Meeting: The Annual Business Meeting is an all-member annual business meeting that convenes once a year at a CME (continuing medical education) event.
+Annual Business Meeting: The Annual Business Meeting is an all-member annual business meeting that convenes once a year, typically at the spring CME (continuing medical education) conference.
+All members are invited to attend.

 PAFP Foundation: PAFP board members serve as the PAFP Foundation Board of Trustees.
 Donors to the PAFP Foundation provide invaluable feedback on programs and strategic initiatives.
 They are also eligible for nonvoting positions on the PAFP Education Commission and Board of Directors.